GESTATIONAL SURROGACY IN OREGON

 Note: This situation typically arises if the child is born outside of the state.
 The parents then return to Oregon to obtain a second parent adoption or stepparent adoption in Oregon.

 Will courts in Oregon grant second parent adoptions or stepparent adoptions to heterosexual couples living in Oregon?
-Yes
+Yes, so long as they have resided in Oregon for at least six months before filing the petition.

 Does the couple need to be married?
 No

 Will courts in Oregon grant second parent adoptions or stepparent adoptions to same-sex couples living in Oregon?
-Yes
+Yes, so long as they have resided in Oregon for at least six months before filing the petition.

 Does the couple need to be married?
 No